 Nurturing Useful Members of Society

 Like every other teenager fantasizing about the world beyond her reach, Venus Wong always had questions hovering over her mind.
-How did the society run?
-How did the different facets of society function?
-What role could she partake in the community?
-If you have ever had similar thoughts and longed for answers, you—like Venus—may possibly be a good fit for the Department of Government and Public Administration of CUHK.
+How is the society run?
+How do the different facets of society function?
+What role can she partake in the community?
+If you have ever had similar thoughts and longed for answers, you too— like Venus— may possibly be a good fit for the Department of Government and Public Administration of CUHK.

 The Department didn’t let her down.
-Aiming at offering a rich curriculum and a stimulating environment for students’ intellectual and personal development since 1970, the Department provides more than 80 courses in various areas, including Greater China studies, Research Methodology, Political Theory, Comparative Politics, International Relations, Political Economy, Public Administration and Public Policy.
+Aiming at offering a rich curriculum and a stimulating environment for students’ intellectual and personal development since 1970, the Department provides a wide range of courses in various areas, including Greater China studies, Research Methodology, Political Theory, Comparative Politics, International Relations, Political Economy, Public Administration and Public Policy.
 The courses, covering political, economic and social issues related to other parts of the world, grant a global vision to students.